John Lennon’s Killer Would Prefer to Stay in Prison

 The Rolling Stones have begun recording music — presumably new music — to mark their 50th anniversary.
 Mick Jagger tweeted a photo on Thursday of him sitting on a drum stool, holding a telecaster in front of a few racks of guitars and amplifiers.
 The band was also photographed entering or leaving a recording studio in Paris two days earlier.

 Lynyrd Skynyrd released a new album on Tuesday (Aug.
 21).
 ‘Last of a Dyin” Breed is being called a return to the classic Skynyrd sound, and the recently released title track backs up that claim.
 The album title could refer to guitarist Gary Rossington, who is indeed the last of a dying breed.
 He’s the only remaining original member of the legendary rock group.
-Critics have wondered how he can justify carrying on with a lineup of “replacements.”
-Rossington says he’s not trying to fool anybody.
+Critics have wondered how he can just

 One-time Led Zeppelin frontman Robert Plant imposed himself on singer-songwriter Amy Cook recently, not that she objected.
 Cook is releasing her new album ‘Summer Skin’ on Aug.
 28, and it will feature a track with Plant called ‘It’s Gonna Rain.’